 Acute subdural hematomas are among the most lethal of head injuries, with a mortality rate of between 50-90%.
 Roughly 30% of fatal head injuries include an acute subdural hematoma and many lead to death.

-Can I File a Wrongful Death Lawsuit Against the Nursing Home?
+Can I File a Wrongful Death Lawsuit Against a Michigan Nursing Home?

 If your family member died due to negligence at a skilled nursing facility, you can file a wrongful death case.
 To win your lawsuit, our attorneys will prove that the death was preventable with proper care, treatment, and supervision.
 We will hire the top medical experts, including doctors, and nurses, to prove your case.